arijit19/Telangana-Growth-Analysis/README.md

 # Telangana-Growth-Analysis
-"Explored Telangana's economic growth using Python, Jupyter Notebook, and key data science principles from Google's Courses.
-Conducted thorough data cleaning, structuring, web scraping, and applied descriptive and inferential statistics for insightful findings."
+"This project entails conducting Exploratory Data Analysis on Telangana's economic growth.
+Leveraging knowledge from Google's Courses:
+-Foundations of Data Science
+-Get Started with Python
+-Go Beyond the Numbers: Translate Data into Insights -The Power of Statistics
+I utilized `Jupyter Notebook`, `Python`, and libraries such as `pandas`, `numpy`, and visualization tools like `matplotlib` and `seaborn`.
+The analysis involved data cleaning, structuring, web scraping for additional insights, identifying outliers, and applying both descriptive and inferential statistics."